chinmay-sawant/MotionSaver/INSTALLATION.md

 1.  **Run in Admin Mode**: Right-click your Command Prompt or PowerShell and select "Run as administrator".
 Navigate to the MotionSaver directory.
 2.  **Launch Admin GUI**:
     ```bash
-    # If using the executable
-    PhotoEngine.exe --mode admin

-    # If running from source
     python PhotoEngine.py --mode admin
     ```
 3.  **Use the GUI**: In the settings window, a "Service Management" section will be visible.